Optical evidence of the chiral magnetic anomaly in Weyl semimetal TaAs: Voigt Geometry

-Figs. \ref{KK} and \ref{fig:fitting}(a) show the change in optical response in the measured spectral range obtained from the relative reflectance spectra and their Kramers-Kronig transformations for $e\parallel B \parallel a$ and $e \parallel B \parallel c$, respectively.\cite{KKmethod} More information about this method and its justification is available in Ref. [\citenum{KKmethod}] and in Section 4 of the supplemental online materials.\cite{SOM} Increasing transfer of spectral weight from high to low frequency with field is observed in both geometries.
-For $e\parallel B\parallel a$, the frequency-dependence of the large negative $\Delta\varepsilon_1$ and small, negative $\Delta\sigma_1$ support the interpretation that the change in optical response is dominated by Drude enhancement.
+Fig. \ref{KK} shows the change in optical response in the measured spectral range obtained from the relative reflectance spectra and their Kramers-Kronig transformations for $e\parallel B \parallel a$ \cite{KKmethod}.
+More information about this method and its justification is available in Appendix D and in Ref. [\citenum{KKmethod}].

-The W2 carriers are determined to be responsible for the peak feature in Fig. 1(c).
-The trivial hole carriers are not expected to give rise to an enhanced Drude response, and remain in the semiclassical limit for all fields.
-Considering the W1 chemical potential from zero-field measurements and Fermi velocity estimates,\cite{LeeBansil2015,arnold2016} the W1 carriers are not expected to reach the QL below 8T.
-The QL for W2 carriers occurs at $\sim$2T.\cite{SOM} Changes in the optical response for the spectral range $\omega>>\gamma$ from Weyl carriers in the semiclassical regime are minor compared to the QL,\cite{Son2013} where the Drude enhancement is independent of Fermi energy.
-Therefore, changes in the optical response are expected to be much stronger in W2 than W1 pockets.\cite{nielsen1983adler,HofmannSarma2014,HofmannDasSarma2015,Spivak2016}
+The uncertainty in the change in optical response generated by the Kramers-Kronig method is~negligible as the change in relative reflectance $\Delta R/R_0$ is extremely small outside of the measured spectral range.
+The changes in R at low frequency are necessarily small since, for a metallic response, R is nearly 1 as shown in Fig. \ref{fig:conductivity}(a) as the response is dominated by the Drude.
+Changes in the optical response at low frequencies will therefore have a negligible effect on R; R will remain very close to 1 as long as TaAs remains metallic.
+Fig. \ref{fig:modelreflectance} illustrates that in the ideal case, changes in the interband transition due to the application of magnetic field and the formation of Landau levels have a negligible effect on the optical response at high frequency leading to negligible changes to the reflectance.
+Therefore, at low and high frequencies outside the measure spectral range, $\Delta R$ tends towards 0.

+The frequency-dependence of the large negative $\Delta\varepsilon_1$ and the small negative $\Delta\sigma_1$ support the interpretation that the change in optical response is dominated by Drude weight enhancement.
+The increasingly negative $\varepsilon_1$ at low frequency with field is indicative of a growing Drude weight.
+An increasingly negative $\sigma_1$ at high frequency indicates loss of interband spectral weight.
+Therefore, these two graphs show a transfer of spectral weight from high to low frequency.
+The increase of the Drude spectral weight at very low frequency is not directly observable since the scattering rate is small compared to the lowest measured frequency, as depicted in the ideal case in Fig. \ref{fig:modelreflectance}(a).
+This interpretation is consistent with the fact that $\Delta R(B)/R_0$ for $e\parallel B \parallel a$ is fit well by increasing the Drude weight of the zero-field optical response.